Isac Lundeström: Anaheim Ducks

+He returned to the Gulls for the 2019–20 season, playing the majority of the season in the AHL, except for 15 games with the Ducks.
 With the 2020–21 North American season delayed due to the COVID-19 pandemic, Lundeström in order to recommence playing signed on loan with Allsvenskan club, Timrå IK, on 5 October 2020.
 He made 12 appearances with Timrå IK, recording 5 goals and 11 points before he was recalled from his loan spell by the Ducks on 16 November 2020.
+He scored his first NHL goal on 6 February 2021 in a 2–1 shootout victory over the San Jose Sharks.
 On 1 March 2021, Lundeström recorded his first NHL hat-trick with three goals in the Ducks' 5–4 loss against the St. Louis Blues.
+He signed a one-year contract extension on 6 August 2021.